Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 Phone: 1800 188 009

 OxyNorm® liquid is supplied in New Zealand on behalf of Mundipharma New Zealand Limited by:

 PO BOX 4079

 Medical enquiries: 0800 773 310

-This leaflet was updated in September 2014.
-Please check with your pharmacist that this is the latest version of the leaflet
+This leaflet was updated in May 2016.
+Please check with your pharmacist that this is the latest version of the leaflet available.

 The Australian Registration Number for OxyNorm® Liquid is